Home » Dental Practice HIPAA Audit Readiness

 Staff unsure what can be changed

-Last-minute fixes raise new questions
+Last-minute fixes create new questions

-Confidence drops before the audit even starts
+Confidence drops before the audit starts

 Audits don’t require perfection.